 Banny Wang

-Manager, Business Advisory Services
+Senior Manager, Business Advisory Services

 Washington, DC

-Manager, Business Advisory Services
+Senior Manager, Business Advisory Services

 Washington, DC

-Banny works as a Business Advisory Services Manager at USCBC.
+Banny works as a Business Advisory Services senior manager at USCBC.
 Prior to joining the Council, she interned at UNICEF, Atlas Corps, and East IP Law Firm.
 She received her BA degree in International Relations from the Maxwell School of Citizenship and Public Affairs at Syracuse University, focusing on international law and organizations.
 While studying at SU, she also minored in Japanese Studies and studied abroad in Osaka, Japan.
 She is fluent in Mandarin Chinese and can speak business Japanese.

 Earlier this month, China held its national Two Sessions, the annual legislative meetings of the National People’s Congress (NPC) and the National Committee of the Chinese People’s Political Consultative Conference (CPPCC).
 Similar to last year, the work report presented at the NPC reiterated China’s commitment to strengthening IP rights protection.